Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 }

 The getTemporaryUrl method is crucial.
 Since your S3 files are private, you generate signed URLs that expire after a few minutes.
-This keeps files secure while allowing legitimate downloads.
+Users get a download link that works temporarily but can't be shared permanently.

 Creating the Upload Service